-During the three months ended June 30, 2006, there have been no material changes in the off-balance sheet arrangements consisting of operating leases and standby letters of credit and surety bonds.
-See Note 2 to the Consolidated Financial Statements for disclosure related to the following transactions that occurred during or subsequent to the quarter ended June 30, 2006: (i) the completion of an asset exchange and substitution agreement with Universal Health Realty Income Trust (the "Trust"), and; (ii) renewals of leases on hospital facilities leased from the Trust.
+During the three months ended September 30, 2006, there have been no material changes in the off-balance sheet arrangements consisting of operating leases and standby letters of credit and surety bonds.
+See Note 2 to the Consolidated Financial Statements for disclosure related to the following transactions that occurred during 2006: (i) the completion of an asset exchange and substitution agreement with Universal Health Realty Income Trust (the "Trust"), and; (ii) renewals of leases on hospital facilities leased from the Trust.
 Reference is made to Item 7.
 Management's Discussion and Analysis of Operations and Financial Condition - Contractual Obligations and Off-Balance Sheet Arrangements, in our Annual Report on Form 10-K for the year ended December 31, 2005.